The beautiful sunny beach town, Santa Cruz, CA

 What Regan says about Dave…

 Our home is a safe, warm, and nurturing place.
-We have a lovely, spacious backyard with a vegetable garden and an orange tree.
-We love to cook healthy, yummy meals and (before the pandemic) host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
+We live about a mile from the ocean and within five minutes from three local parks for hiking.
+We love to cook healthy, yummy meals and host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
 Weekday evenings, we can be found either home reading, playing cards, watching Netflix, or whipping up big pots of food.
-We are two blocks from an elementary school, three blocks from an arts center and community pool, close to dozens of playgrounds and parks.
-We appreciate the values of the Bay Area: openness, inclusion, and reflection on how to create a just, sustainable world.
+We live near lots of fun spots for kids: playgrounds, the Santa Cruz boardwalk, beaches, and parks abound, not to mention everything else the Bay Area has to offer.
+We appreciate the values of this region: openness, inclusion, and reflection on how to create a just, sustainable world.
 We are excited to raise a child here!

-We are also blessed with a large, fun, diverse circle of friends in the Bay Area who are part of our extended family.
+We are also blessed with a large, fun, diverse circle of friends who are part of our extended family.
 Many of them have children whom we enjoy spending time with.
 We look forward to seeing our child grow up in this warm and dynamic community.

 We promise to support your child in becoming their truest self, to nurture their interests, and to support them in living their dreams every step of the way.
 We want to give our child every opportunity to learn and grow.
 Above all, we want them to feel loved, safe and cherished.
 Along with providing a stable and loving home, we hope to foster a strong sense of self-confidence, curiosity, and respect for themselves and the people in their lives, so that they can enjoy healthy, loving relationships and a vibrant community.